2023 Solar Incentives Guide for Leland, NC - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives encourage homeowners to switch their home over to renewable energy by providing financial incentives that lower the burden of solar panel installation and use.
+Solar incentives are meant to help mitigate the cost of installing solar panels on your home.
+These financial incentives are intended to encourage more people to convert their home partially or fully to renewable energy.
 Various types of incentives, like discounts, cash back or credit towards your monthly utility bill, may be available to you.
 Certain incentives may be provided via the North Carolina government, by your utility company or by county or municipality, while other incentives are federal.
-Some solar incentives you might qualify for are:
+Categories of solar incentives include:

 - Net Metering: Net metering factors in after your solar panels are up and running.
 If you have a net metering agreement with your Leland utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
 In some areas, this credit is dollar-for-dollar, while in other places you may receive a refund equivalent to a percentage of the value.